 Broadening of the category of offences that may be committed by persons not authorised to practise in areas of practice which only advocates have exclusive right to practise and to increase the penalties for offences committed.

-Introduction of provisions (i.e. sections 16A, 16B, 16C and 16D) to enable the Sabah Law Organization to operate bank accounts of deceased advocates’ clients and to allow Sabah Law Organization to take possession of the property of an advocate who has been declared bankrupt or is a lunatic etc. in accordance with the provisions in the new Second Schedule (sections 16A, 16B and 16C).
+Introduction of provisions (i.e. sections 16A, 16B, 16C and 16D) to enable the Sabah Law Society to operate bank accounts of deceased advocates’ clients and to allow Sabah Law Society to take possession of the property of an advocate who has been declared bankrupt or is a lunatic etc. in accordance with the provisions in the new Second Schedule (sections 16A, 16B and 16C).

-Introduction of provisions to empower the Sabah Law Organization to make rules on professional indemnity insurance.
+Introduction of provisions to empower the Sabah Law Society to make rules on professional indemnity insurance.